Majors in the College of LAS

 For students who desire a strong foundation in computer science coupled with significant advanced coursework in statistics.

 The College of Liberal Arts & Sciences offers several specialized curricula that prepare students for professional study or graduate school.
 Each curriculum consists of a more rigidly structured course of study than majors in the Sciences and Letters curriculum.
-Each specialized major is designed to meet the demands of an outside accrediting agency.
+They are designed to meet the demands of an outside accrediting agency.

 - The Bachelor of Science is awarded to students completing any of the specialized curricula.